50 Strange Things People Have Done to Their Homes

 Skillfully unnecessary scribe

 Bonus: You can visit with your toddler while you’re taking care of business.
 If the door opened the correct way, there would have been no scribing required.
-Did you know your toilet isn’t the most germ-filled spot in your bathroom?
-Here’s what is.
+See which home improvement projects you can do yourself instead of hiring a professional.

 Hubcap flue cap

 Well, that’s one way to keep the rain away from your furnace.
-Here are some alternate ways to heat up a cold room.
+Don’t miss these 31 secrets your plumber won’t tell you.

 A shower found in munchkin land